puppetlabs/puppetdb/documentation/api/ext/v1/resource-graphs.markdown

 * `code_id` (string): a string used to tie a catalog to the Puppet code which generated the catalog
-* `producer_timestamp` (timestamp): is the time of catalog submission from the master to PuppetDB, according to the clock on the master.
+* `producer_timestamp` (timestamp): is the time of catalog submission from the Puppet Server to PuppetDB, according to the clock on the Puppet Server.
 Timestamps are always [ISO-8601][8601] compatible date/time strings.
 * `status` (string): the status associated to report's node.
 Possible values for this field come from Puppet's report status, which can be found